Paleo-Bell River: Evidence for the Paleo-Bell River

-In the early 1970s N.J.
-McMillan, a geologist with Aquitaine Petroleum assessed the sediments in the Saglek Basin beneath the Hudson Strait.
+In the early 1970s, N.J.
+McMillan, a geologist with Aquitaine Petroleum, assessed the sediments in the Saglek Basin beneath the Hudson Strait.
 The sediment was deposited between 55 and five million years ago, but totaled to 2.5 million cubic kilometers, which was more than erosion from the uplands of Labrador and Baffin Island could explain.

 During the 1980s, University of British Columbia researcher V. Eileen Williams found fossilized pollen grains in the sediments, some dating back to the Mesozoic.
 Based on similar palynomorphs eroded out of sedimentary rocks and moved thousands of kilometers by the Orinoco River and Mississippi River, forming an additional piece of evidence in favor of the hypothesis.
-Alejandra Duk-Rodkin interpreted eastward-dipping erosional surfaces crossing the Mackenzie River as indications of the eastward flow of the river in the early 1990s.
+In the early 1990s, Alejandra Duk-Rodkin interpreted eastward-dipping erosional surfaces crossing the Mackenzie River as indications of the eastward flow of the river.

 In a 2013 paper, James Sears from the University of Montana reanalyzed fossil pollen and identified an assemblages similar to those found in the Chinle Formation and Supai Group in the Grand Canyon, suggesting a connection to that region.